Kongsberg Gruppen: 1993–2015: International growth

 In 1993, the company Norwegian Defence Technology (NFT) became publicly listed and partially privatized.
 Two years later, in 1995, the company took the name Kongsberg Gruppen and the current logo was established.

 Then followed a long series of acquisitions.
 This included buying back the maritime division.

 The development of the prototype of HUGIN which was demonstrated for Statoil in 1996, later further developed to MUNIN.
 REMUS is another Autonomous Underwater Vehicle, produced at Hydroid, a fully owned subsidiary of Kongsberg.

 In 1997, Kongsberg gathered its operations in the subsidiaries Kongsberg Maritime and Kongsberg Defence & Aerospace.
+As of 2026, Kongsberg Maritime is a standalone, separatly listed company and no longer a part of Kongsberg Gruppen.

 The development of the weapons station Protector RWS from 1997.

 1998: the Air Defence System Norwegian Advanced Surface-to-Air Missile System (NASAMS) was pronounced operational.

 In 2008, parts of the defence business spun off as a separate business area as "Kongsberg Protech Systems".
 Other defence activities continued under the name Kongsberg Defence Systems.